MvEerd/BeardBoard/README.md

 ## BeardBoard
-⚠️This keyboard is a work in progress and has not been tested yet

 A row staggered board created with the KLE import function in ergogen

+⚠️ This keyboard is a work in progress and has not been tested yet
 ⚠️ Not a great example of a proper Ergogen config